 Have you considered point of use reverse osmosis systems?

-Before getting a whole-home system, have you considered a “point-of-use” system such as the Micromax 7000?
+Before getting a whole-home system, have you considered a “point-of-use” reverse osmosis system such as the Micromax 7000?

 This operation consists of four filtration stages using a superior water filter system.
 This RO system design easily mounts directly under the sink with a small tank and needs no electricity.
 Trust us, you’ll enjoy the cleanest and best-tasting water you’ve ever had – 50+ gallons daily – without the odor-causing hard water contaminants and minerals or other undesirable items thanks to reverse osmosis technology.